Mercy Point: Premise

 Set in the year 2249, Mercy Point revolves around doctors and nurses working in a hospital space station in deep space.
 The "state-of-the-art hospital" is described as "the last stop for anything going out, the first stop for anything coming back" by one of the show's characters.
 It is noted for existing on the "fringes of the galaxy", on a colony called Jericho.
 The facility includes advanced medical equipment, such as "artificial wombs, holographic three-dimensional X-ray projections [and] zero-gravity operating tables".
 A talking computer known as Hippocrates, voiced by series co-creator Trey Callaway, is shown as the primary method to monitor a patient's status.

 The doctors and nurses work on both human and extraterrestrial patients over the course of the series.
 In the series, the medical staff is referred to as "med-nauts".
 Despite the futuristic setting, the characters' clothing and hairstyles adhere to 1990s fashion trends.
 In Frank Garcia and Mark Phillips' book Science Fiction Television Series, 1990–2004, they compared the concept behind the show to James White's Sector General series, Murray Leinster's stories about a doctor who travels to different planets, and G. Harry Stine's book Space Doctor.
-Mercy Point's setting and filming style also received comparisons to the television medical drama ER; the series itself was promoted as "ER in space".
+Mercy Points setting and filming style also received comparisons to the television medical drama ER; the series itself was promoted as "ER in space".